 With juice jacking, the vulnerability or attack vector is the phone's USB port, the exposure factor is dependent on the user's awareness of this possible attack method and their phone's battery life.
 When these two factors come together, the unsuspecting user plugs their phone into a malicious system, the attack is able to take place.
 In the age where business executives travel regularly, and depend on access to their phones to respond to emails, check their schedule, etc.. (basic work functionality) this vector may come up more often then people presume.

-Luckily, this attack is entirely theoretical.
-There is no reason to presume the kiosks filling airports are inherently malicious.
-The proof of concept exists though, which is why it's a concern and a defense should be put in place.
+There is no reason to presume the kiosks filling airports and other public places are inherently malicious.
+It is important for the public to know that the threat exists, which is why it's a concern and a defense should be put in place.
 Options of defending against this possible attack are easy, and can be approached from many angles.

 Below is an example of what our first proof of concept looked liked in action.